UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

 It is important to note that at the command line, function definition is typically not supported unless the function is short and anonymous; user-defined functions must generally be written up and saved to separate ``.m`` files.

 The GUI is typically the recommended interface where it is offered.
 The GUI provides ways to set up SLURM jobs through the ``Parallel Computing Toolbox``, which will be discussed later.

+When starting MATLAB from the command line, the ``-singleCompThread`` is usually required to prevent MATLAB from spawning as many processes as it thinks it needs, which can cause the user to accidentally use up a full node.
+Most terminal instances launch MATLAB (either the GUI or command line) on a login node by default, so hogging a node can stall other users' jobs, a violation of the NAISS user agreement.
+Setting ``-singleCompThread`` does **not** prevent MATLAB from sending parallelized and/or multi-threaded jobs to SLURM or the MATLAB Distributed Computing Server (MDCS).

 .. type-along::